Welcome to today's edition of the Rush 24-7 podcast.

 Government action did.

-The government instituting policies that that that uh create great harm on the people have to follow the regulations.
+So we have a classic case now: the government instituting policies that create great harm on the people who have to follow the regulations.

-The great harm results in massive losses, huge problems caused by the government, and in the government who caused the problem gets to sit around as a spectator and say, look what you SOBs did to our economy.
+The great harm results in massive losses, huge problems caused by the government, and then the government who caused the problem gets to sit around as a spectator and say, look what you SOBs did to our economy.

 Look what you evil capitalists did.